 Roasted garlic for spreading on everything

-Sweet potato casserole with melted vegan mozzarella and crunchy onion topping (if you're a member of the online program, you can find the recipe here!
+Sweet potato casserole with melted vegan mozzarella and crunchy onion topping (if you're a member of our online vegan cooking school, you can find the recipe here!
 Just top with cheese, melt in the oven and add crispy onions on top)

-Red wine mushroom gravy (if you're a member of the online program, you can find the recipe here!)
+Red wine mushroom gravy (if you're a member of our online vegan cooking school, you can find the recipe here!)

 Roasted balsamic carrots with garlic, rosemary and thyme (recipe below!)